skip to Main Content

 Should dogs chew bones?
 Yes.
 Bones are a source of nutrients and minerals for dogs.
 Chewing bones prevent plaque buildup because they stimulate the production of saliva.
 Your dog is less likely to scratch its paws when chewing on bones.

-See also 11 Worst Dog Food Brands and Why
+See also Pet Pride Dog Food Review

 Safe Bones for Your Canine Friend